xivapi/static/src/content/docs/docs/guides/sheets.md

 title: Reading Sheets
 sidebar:
   order: 3
+reference:
+  href: /api/1/docs#tag/sheets
+  description: OpenAPI specification for sheet endpoints.
 ---

-import { LinkCard } from '@astrojs/starlight/components';

-<LinkCard
-  title="API Reference"
-  href="/api/1/docs#tag/sheets"
-  description="OpenAPI specification for sheet endpoints."
-/>

 Sheet endpoints retrieve data for one or more rows from a sheet, mapping values to match a schema.
 Pinning is available for both game version and schema for